zx-90/c_collection/doc/index/index.md

 * `_run` directory consists of bin files of every example in test directory.

-# Feature~~s~~ of library projects.
+# Features of library projects.

-In any projects of collection all definitions of macros, structure, function etc. start with the same set of chars.
-For example in test-project all macros starts with `TEST` and all functions and structures with `test`.
-So, if such beginning of word already using in your project you can change beginnig of definition in this library to avoid ambiguotios.
+In any projects of collection all definitions of macros, structure, function etc. start with `ZX_` or `zx_` and then the same set of chars.
+For example in test-project all macros starts with `ZX_TEST` and all functions and structures with `zx_test`.
+So, if such beginning of units already using in your project you can change zx-beginnig of definition in this library to avoid ambiguotios.
 Example for Linux:

+    cd <LIBRARY_PATH>
-    find . -name '*.c' -o -name '*.h' -type f -print0 | xargs -0 sed -i 's/\<TEST/MY_TEST/g'
+    find . -name '*.c' -o -name '*.h' -type f -print0 | xargs -0 sed -i 's/\<ZX_/MY_BEGINNING/g'
-    find . -name '*.c' -o -name '*.h' -type f -print0 | xargs -0 sed -i 's/\<test/my_test/g'
+    find . -name '*.c' -o -name '*.h' -type f -print0 | xargs -0 sed -i 's/\<zx_/my_beginning/g'

-I do believe that similar tools are present in Windows and Mac OS but I cannot to exam it.
+Where `<LIBRARY_PATH>` is path to library.